Kramers' revenge: Discussion Conclusion

 \section{Discussion \& Conclusion}

-We have examined the notion of `hidden spin polarization' from simple tight-binding and effective-Hamiltonian perspectives (neither of which rely on sophisticated but opaque computational methods like density functional theory), and exposed several important caveats that must be emphasized.
+We have examined the notion of `hidden spin polarization' from simple tight-binding and effective-Hamiltonian perspectives (neither of which rely on sophisticated but opaque computational methods like density functional theory).
+Although the decomposition procedure suggested in Refs.~[\onlinecite{Zhang_NatPhys14,Liu_PRB15}] is {\textit{mathematically}} valid, interpreting its subsequent implications requires several important caveats that must be emphasized.

 First, true spin polarization of Bloch bands must be a consequence of Hamiltonian commutativity with a unique spin operator.
 In both cases, finite coupling with $t\neq 0$ between constituent sublattices makes it impossible to choose a layer-dependent spin basis, especially when $k$ is close to TRIM points where eigenstate localization purity is suppressed.